NickPerlich/Bettermo/peer_review_response.md

 - [ ] _Be more consistent with how you name variables, some are named with camelBack, while others use underscores_

 ### Unaccepted Responses
 - _There seems to be a lot of tables that are not listed in your ER diagram_.
 An ER diagram is not supposed to be a 1 to 1 representation of the database.
-Our uploaded ER diagram should be effecient.
+Our uploaded ER diagram should be suffiecient.
 - _put descriptions for all of your endpoints to make it more readable_.
 Ambiguous, but also likely taken care of in previous responses.
 - _add more endpoints for sanity checking, getting users, getting groups etc_.
 Ambiguous, but also heavily dealt with in Adam's feedback.
 - _There is no way to edit rows, which would definitely be helpful_.
 Ambiguous, not sure how to take this.
 (Which table?)